USTA NTRP RATINGS Questions & Answers

 In all cases, the player is disqualified from participation at that NTRP level in all USTA League programs.
 Each USTA Section determines which one of two methods they will follow at the local and the championship level.
 (Contact your Section League Coordinator to see what option your Section uses.)
 The effect on team standings may vary depending on when the Dynamic Disqualification occurs:

-If a player is NTRP Dynamically Disqualified during the Adult Local League, what happens to matches in other divisions?
+If a player is NTRP Dynamically Disqualified during the Local League, what happens to matches in other league types the player is currently participating?

-• If the Local Dynamic Disqualification occurs during concurrent Local Adult USTA League seasons, the disqualifications shall affect the matches played by the disqualified player in both divisions.
+The disqualifications shall affect the matches played by the disqualified player in all league types.

-• If the Local Adult USTA League seasons are not concurrent or overlapping, the Dynamic Disqualification shall affect the matches played by the disqualified player in the season in which the Dynamic Disqualification occurred.
+If the Local Adult USTA League seasons are not concurrent or overlapping, the Dynamic Disqualification shall affect the matches played by the disqualified player in the season in which the Dynamic Disqualification occurred.
+Going forward the player must play at their new level.
+Matches in prior leagues that have completed are not affected.

 Why are all scores reversed in some Sections?